gkjohnson/urdf-loaders/javascript/README.md

   const manager = new THREE.LoadingManager();
   const loader = new URDFLoader(manager);
   loader.load(
+    'T12/urdf/T12.URDF',                    // The path to the URDF within the package OR absolute {
+        packageName : '.../package/dir/'
-    '.../package/dir/',           // The equivelant of a (list of) ROS package(s):// directory 'T12/urdf/T12.URDF',          // The path to the URDF within the package OR absolute robot => { },                 // The robot is loaded!
+    },           // The equivelant of a (list of) ROS package(s):// directory robot => { },                 // The robot is loaded!
+    {
-    (path, ext, done) => { },     // Callback for each mesh for custom mesh processing and loading code );
+        loadMeshCb: (path, ext, done) => { },     // Callback for each mesh for custom mesh processing and loading code }
+   );
 </script>
 ```